 This show originated in Buenos Aires in 2003 and whilst we didn’t see it in BA, we saw it in NYC where it still takes place.
 Fuerza Bruta is a very unique show that involves a lot of aerial moves, water, live music and a whole lot of theatrical energy.
 Be prepared to stand up for the duration of the show (65 minutes), get a little wet and constantly be looking up!
 It is definitely worth a visit if you are visiting either of these cities.

 Once used as the main port for European Trade, the Puerto Madero is where many people come to relax along the water, stroll up and down the promenade or eat at one of the many different restaurants and bars.
 If you need your American fix, TGIF is here too ;).
 The first thing that caught our eye is the architecture of the Puente de la Mujer bridge.
 It’s impossible to miss.

-These days there are many residential and office high rises surrounding the port, much more modern that many other neighbourhoods in Buenos Aires.
+These days there are many residential and office high rises surrounding the port, much more modern than many other neighbourhoods in Buenos Aires.
 Hotels in this area are much more expensive.
 If you have the time, it’s worth visiting the reserve that lays between the Puerto Madero and the Rio de la Plata.
-Over the weekend, there are many people out and about and you can find well maintained trails through the reserve to walk or cycle your way to the waterfront.
+Over the weekend, there are many people out and about and you can find well-maintained trails through the reserve to walk or cycle your way to the waterfront.

 Sunday Markets in San Telmo